3HO

 red tape” with the authorities and that despite Hari Singh's

 advice he would proceed as planned.
-Yogiji took charge of the scene and phoned Hari Singh to engage the situation and lend any assistance in order to mitigate the dilemma.
-Shortly after Hari Singh and a colleague from Thee Door arrived at the Pine Hills ashram, Yogiji directed John Twombly to contact the Green Acres Mobile Home Park about 4-5 miles away.
-Arrangements were made and John advised all the Solstice arrivals of plans to move the Winter Solstice to the Green Acres site.
-The Winter Solstice Sun at Stonehenge
+Yogiji took charge of the scene and phoned Hari Singh to get engaged with the situation, and lend any assistance in order to mitigate the dilemma.
+Shortly after Hari Singh and Herb Brockman, a colleague from Thee Door, arrived at the Pine Hills ashram, Yogiji directed Yogi John to contact the Green Acres Mobile Home Park about 4-5 miles away.
+Arrangements were made and Yogi John advised all the Solstice Sadhana arrivals of plans to move the Winter Solstice to the Green Acres site.
+The Winter Solstice Sun at Stonehenge The Orlando Sentinel-Winter Solstice Sadhana Article

 We returned to the Pine Hills ashram with the kids in the early evening